-11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): Physical therapist students Physical therapist assistant students from other disciplines or service departments (Please specify) 12.
+Clinical Experience 11.
+Were there other students at this clinical facility during your clinical experience?
+(Check all that apply): ☑ Physical therapist students ☑ Physical therapist assistant students ☑ from other disciplines or service departments (Please specify OT student) 12.
 Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI 1 student to greater than 1 CI 1 CI to greater than 1 student; Describe 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-It was ideal.
+It was beneficial to have 1:1 ratio with my CI because it allowed me to have a consistent resource that I could have access to if I had any questions, comments or concerns throughout the 12 weeks.
 14. In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
 (Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify

 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. Free parking.
+Include costs, names of resources, housing, food, parking, etc. N/A